Truist Bank Review 2023

 Is Truist a good bank?

 It depends on what “good” means to you.
-Yes, it’s a big, reliable bank, and it’ll more than serve most basic banking needs.
-However, if you’re in search of a fee-free bank with high savings rates, Truist does not fit the bill.
-Instead of trying to determine whether a bank is objectively good, think more about what you need and what a bank can do for you personally.
+Yes, it’s a big, reliable bank that’ll more than serve most basic banking needs.
+However, if you’re searching for a fee-free bank with high savings rates, Truist does not fit the bill.
+Instead of determining whether a bank is objectively reasonable, think more about what you need and what a bank can do for you personally.
 From there, it’ll be much easier to narrow down your options.

 Is Truist better than Wells Fargo?